jianqiaozhu/jianqiaozhu.github.io/about.md

 I'm a M.Sc.
 [Behavioural and Economics Sciences](http://www2.warwick.ac.uk/fac/sci/psych/study/bes/) student at Warwick University.
-I have completed my bachelor degree in Economics at the University of Nottingham.
+Before that, I have completed my bachelor degree in Economics at the University of Nottingham.

 I've worked on Computational Modeling for a few years as part of my research with datasets ranging from human to nonhuman.